ImageMagick/Usage-Markdown/basics/index.md

 What a lot of people refer to as 8 bit images (8 bit/pixel), are really images with an 8 bit palette or color map (giving a maximum 256 color limit over the whole image).
 The actual pixel data is then a 8-bit index value (0-255) which is then used to look up the color for that pixel from the color table.
 That is the 'raster' (pixel array) is just an index used to lookup the actual pixel color from a separate table of colors.

-In other words while an 8-bit images also have a 8 bit depth, the 8-bit is a index into a color lookup table and not an actual color.
+In other words while an 8-bit images also have a 8 bit depth, the 8-bit is an index into a color lookup table and not an actual color.
 GIF images are a good example of this.

 Transparency in such images are usually handled either by specifying a specific color as representing transparency (set using the "`-transparent-color`" meta-data setting) as in [GIF](../formats/#gif) format, or using a special profile for a specific number of colors in the color table, (as used by some [PNG8](../formats/#png_formats) image.